 The Real Lion King–Horus

-Simba, The Lion King (image from Disney’s version)
+The Lion King and HorusSimba, The Lion King (image from Disney’s version)

-Few people realize that the Disney movie, The Lion King, was a remake of a very old tale, perhaps one of the oldest tales on this planet.
+Few people realize that the Disney movie, “The Lion King,” was a remake of a very old tale, perhaps one of the oldest tales on this planet.
 Osiris and Isis were the earlier incarnations of Mufasa and his lioness wife, Sarabi.
-Unfortunately, just like Mufasa, Osiris also has a jealous brother named Set.
-Set tricks Osiris by creating a beautiful wooden chest and convincing him to lie in it by creating a contest whereby the person who fits in the wooden chest wins it.
+Unfortunately, just like Mufasa, Osiris has a jealous brother named Set.
+Set tricks Osiris by creating a beautiful wooden chest and convincing him to lie in it; Set created a contest whereby the person who fits in the wooden chest wins it.
 Of course, like Cinderella’s slipper, the chest fit Osiris perfectly.
-Once Osiris was in the chest (or coffin), the lid was shut; and Osiris was tossed into the Nile river to die.
+Once Osiris was in the chest (or coffin), the lid was shut; Set tossed Osiris into the Nile river to die.
 Later, when Isis finds her dear husband, Set enters the scene again and cuts Osiris into 14 pieces.
 Isis must put Osiris back together and breath life back into him in order to create a son.
 That son is Horus.

 Of course, Simba already existed in the world (a little creative liberty on the part of the Disney crew), but he too is put back on track by his friend and wife-to-be, Nala.
 Eventually, Simba must go back and fight Scar, his evil uncle.
-Likewise, Horus, the son of Isis and Osiris, had to go back and fight his uncle Set.
+Likewise, Horus, the son of Isis and Osiris, had to go fight his uncle Set.
 And in both cases, the lion king is victorious over the enemy and peace returns to the pride land.

 This ancient story may or may not have been true.
-But it is profoundly powerful as a metaphor for the mind.
-Osiris and Isis represent the higher male and female that is within our mind.
+But it’s profoundly powerful as a metaphor for the mind.
+Osiris and Isis represent the higher male and female that’s within our mind.
 Osiris was considered the good king, he ruled with love and caring for his kingdom.
 His wife, was wise and creative and was his complete equal (she was often known as the virgin who could not lose her virginity–an ancient metaphor for a pure creator).
 But when Set tricked Osiris and killed him, Isis lost her power, she became sad and her emotions began to take over.
 She could not find the power within herself to bring her God-husband back to life.

-Set (or Scar in the Lion King) is the symbol of the false self, the beliefs that keep us from being true and powerful.
+Set (or Scar in the Lion King) is the symbol of the second-cause false self, the beliefs that keep us from being true and powerful.
 And once we move from truth into the world of beliefs, we lose our innate power.
+We also become emotional, just like Isis became without her beloved Osiris.
 Once we accept the life that others want us to live, we lose our pole star, and navigating through life can be difficult.
 We make bad choices.
 We feel lost and afraid.
 We find ourselves stuck in problems that seem unsolvable.
 But Thoth, the wise one, came to Isis; and he reminded her that her God (Ra–meaning the Sun) was within her (not in her husband), and she had the power to do whatever she wanted to do.
 So she put her husband back together.
-Ironically, she could not find Osiris’ male organ, and so she created a golden replacement.
-Perhaps she was showing us that the male organ is highly overrated–just kidding guys.
-Through some sort of magic, she immaculately conceived her son, Horus.
-Then she invented mummification to send her husband to the field of reeds in the stars.
-In essence, once she remembered who she was, Horus was born; and eventually, good triumphed over evil.

 Obtain and pick some good points from you and it helps me to solve a problem, thanks.